Liorohan10/Puch-AI/README.md

 **Example:** *"What authentic dishes should I try in Thailand?
 I have nut allergies."*
 **You get:** Safe local dishes, ingredients to avoid, cultural food significance, and where to find them.

+### 📸 **Menu Translation & Food Recommendations**
+Upload any menu photo and get instant translation plus personalized food recommendations based on your allergies, budget, and preferences!

+**Example:** *Upload a menu photo + "I have nut allergies and medium budget"* **You get:**
+- Complete menu translation in your language
+- 3-5 safe dish recommendations within budget
+- Dishes to avoid due to allergies
+- Pronunciation guides for ordering
+- Cultural context for unfamiliar dishes
+- Budget optimization tips

 ### 🧭 **Navigation Intelligence**
 Smart route guidance that factors in local safety tips and cultural considerations for any time of day.